Transfinite Topological Dynamics: Introduction

 Transfinite structures connected with topological dynamics have of course appeared before.
 Already in 1928, Birkhoff introduced the notion of the \emph{center} of a dynamical system \cite{birkhoff1928structure}, defined via transfinite induction and later generalized (\cite{mathias1996long,alseda1999structure}).
 Ordinal structures have also been considered to describe hierarchically recurrence (\cite{auslander1964generalized}) and in entropy theory (\cite{downarowicz2005entropy,mcgoff2011orders,DavidBurguet2012}).
-Here, however, the ordinal hierarchy arises at the most elementary level, that of pointwise iteration itself.
+Transfinite extensions of discrete iterative processes also arise in combinatorial settings, for instance in infinite generalizations of classical games(\cite{evans2013transfinite,evans2015position,leonessi2021transfinite}).
+Here the ordinal hierarchy arises at the most elementary level, that of pointwise iteration itself.
 This leads naturally to the concepts of transfinite orbits and, more generally, of \emph{Transfinite Dynamical Systems} (TDSs).
 Our goal is to lay the foundations of the topological dynamics of such systems, beginning from their orbits and proceeding to recurrence, limit sets, attractors, and conjugacy.
 As a byproduct, in some cases (for instance see Remarks \ref{akin_ref}, \ref{__refin__}, \ref{anomaly} and Corollary \ref{akin_ref1}), the particular case $\lambda=\omega$ will slightly refine certain well-known results and constructions of classical topological dynamics.

-Transfinite dynamics, as we will see, is inherently richer than ordinary finite dynamics.
-First, each point carries its own ordinal degree (see Def. \ref{degree_}), so the existence of $\{f\}^\lambda(x)$ at a point $x$ does not imply existence in any neighborhood of $x$.
-Consequently, many constructions must be rethought: $\{f\}^\lambda$ is in general defined only on a subspace of $X$ for each ordinal $\lambda$, and several concepts and proofs need careful organization to accommodate this spatial fragmentation.
-Second, even if the limit map $f$ and all approximating maps $f_n$ are continuous, transfinite iterations $\{f\}^\lambda$ are in general \emph{not} continuous.
-Third, algebraic properties of the ordinal level at hand start playing a role; when these properties differ from those of $\mathbb{N}$, new behaviors may arise.
-These features entail that the topological theory of transfinite attractors is significantly more complex than its classical version, as new structural phenomena emerge that have no counterpart in finite dynamics.